The link between chronic inflammation and chronic disease

-While other factors, such as high blood cholesterol, are critical to the development of heart diseases as well, it now seems that inflammation is the match that starts the blaze–without an elevated level of CRP to help the formation of blood vessel clogging plaques, they would never be formed, even if all other factors were present.
+While other factors, such as high blood cholesterol, are critical to the development of heart diseases as well, it now seems that inflammation is the match that starts the blaze; without an elevated level of CRP to help the formation of blood vessel clogging plaques, they would never be formed, even if all other factors were present.

-Recent research has linked inflammation caused by increased fat tissue with insulin resistance.
+Research has linked inflammation caused by increased fat tissue with insulin resistance.
 It suggests that as circulating pro-inflammatory messengers and macrophages increase, insulin resistance follows.
 While there are other factors which can also contribute to insulin resistance and diabetes, the link between chronic inflammation caused by obesity and diabetes is very strong.

-Autoimmune Disorders and Inflammation
+Autoimmune disorders and inflammation